 Full Metal Panic! is a hybrid novel/manga/anime franchise, which tells the stories of Sergeant Sōsuke Sagara, a young soldier of the mercenary anti-terrorism organization Mithril, and Kaname Chidori, the Japanese high school student he's assigned to protect.Unbeknownst even to herself, Kaname possesses special knowledge that numerous organizations would like dearly to control for their own means.
 As such, Sōsuke is assigned to infiltrate her high school in order to protect her while pretending to be an ordinary student, and without her knowing that she's in danger.
 Sōsuke, unfortunately, has no social experience outside his military life, having been literally raised as a soldier, and thus has no idea how to properly act in civilian life.Hilarity Ensues but before long Kaname will be drawn into Sōsuke's world as well when the forces that want her for their own make their move to seize the girl, kicking off a globe-hopping plot as Sōsuke balances his bodyguard duties for Kaname with his duties as a member of Mithril's military forces.Full Metal Panic! originally debuted as a series of Light Novels in Japan, books with interspersed illustrations.
 The series proved so popular that it was adapted first as a serialized manga in Newtype magazine, and later as an anime by Gonzo Animation.
 Two more series, Full Metal Panic?
 Fumoffu, and Full Metal Panic!
 The Second Raid were made by Kyoto Animation.
 While the original and Second Raid are both more serious action stories, Fumoffu is much Lighter and Softer.Despite the multiple formats, FMP! has managed to remain rather consistent between the novels themselves and the media that adapt them, with only minor changes.
 The twelfth novel (which is set to be the last full-length volume, though more short stories have not been ruled out) was released recently, while the anime itself has adapted the storyline of the first five (Which are the only novels to have been released in English commercially).
+One of the mangas, Full Metal Panic Sigma, covers the complete story, and has been fully scanlated into English.
 There was brief talk of a live-action movie adaptation in 2009, but that died down quickly and no more is expected to come of it.However, there is now a new gaiden novel coming, set some years after the events of the last book, starring a bonafide cake eater, a new machine, and a thrice divorced Kurz.
 Spoilers ahoy.◊The principal cast includes:

 Sōsuke Sagara, the lifetime soldier with No Social Skills who is attempting to fit into normal society so he can protect Kaname.
 Also referred to by the Big Bad as Kashim.